lithictech/suma/docs/proxy-accounts.md

 an email or phone number that Suma provisions,
 **not** the member's actual email or phone number.

+The Suma backend 'proxies' messages from the vendor (email or SMS) and sends them onto the Suma member (usually SMS).

-This keeps their data private on Suma's systems
+This keeps member data private on Suma's systems.
-(other concerns, like liability waivers and vendor complaints against members, must be worked out beforehand).
+Note that other concerns, like liability waivers and vendor complaints against members, must be worked out beforehand, between the platform operator and the vendor.

-We call these 'anonymized vendor proxy accounts', or just 'proxy accounts' for short.
+We call these 'anonymized proxy vendor accounts', or 'vendor accounts' for short.

-In the UI, we use a simpler terminology of 'private account', but this may change in the future.
+In the UI we call them 'private accounts', though this may change.

 ## User/Data Flow